tzebrowski/ObdMetrics/README.md

 ## About

 `OBD Metrics` is a Java OBD2 framework that is intended to simplify communication with OBD2 adapters like ELM327 clones.
-The goal of the implementation is to provide a set of useful functions that can be a foundation for future OBD2 related applications.
+The goal of the implementation is to provide a complete framework that covers all the aspects of communication with the OBD adapter and can be a good foundation for future OBD2 related applications.
 Example usage can be found under: [Android OBD2 data logger](https://github.com/tzebrowski/AlfaDataLogger "AlfaDataLogger")

 ## What makes this framework unique ?

-#### Pid definitions
+#### Multiple sources of Pid's definitions

-* Framework uses external JSON files that defines series of supported PID's (SAE J1979) and evaluations formula.
+* The framework uses external JSON files that defines series of supported PID's (SAE J1979) and evaluations formula.
 Default configuration has following structure

 ```json
 {